MatejTymes/JavaFixes/README.md

     InputStream collectedBytesStream = bqoStream.toInputStream(removeReadBytesFromQueueBoolean); // no additional memory is allocated for collected bytes
+    // or = bqoStream.toPeekingInputStream() - will not remove read bytes (so can provide multiple input streams over and over again
+    // or = bqoStream.toPollingInputStream() - will remove read bytes
+    // or = new ByteQueueInputStream(bqoStream.getByteQueue(), removeReadBytesFromQueue)

     ByteQueue byteQueue = bqoStream.getByteQueue(); // get the underlying ByteQueue
     byte[] allBytesButStillKeptInTheQueue = byteQueue.peekAtAllBytes();
     byte[] allBytesButRemovedFromTheQueue = byteQueue.pollAllBytes();

 ```

 just for comparison, when collecting data (in jdk15) we need: